 The History of CNC Lathe MachinesPosted on September 27, 2019

-This evolved throughout the ‘60s, with operators able to input sequences using alphanumeric systems recorded onto tape and subsequently floppy discs.
+CNC lathe machines continued to evolve throughout the ‘60s, with operators able to input sequences using alphanumeric systems recorded onto tape and subsequently floppy discs.

 Now, the increasing availability of computer systems and open source software has allowed CNC lathes to not only become more diverse but also to become more accurate, faster and at a lower starting price point.